microsoft/Kusto-Query-Language/doc/gzip-base64-compress.md

 ---
 title: gzip_compress_to_base64_string - Azure Data Explorer
-description: This article describes the gzip_compress_to_base64_string() command in Azure Data Explorer. ms.reviewer: elgevork ms.topic: reference ms.date: 11/01/2020
+description: Learn how to use the gzip_compress_to_base64_string() function to gzip-compress an input and encode it into a base64 string. ms.reviewer: elgevork ms.topic: reference ms.date: 12/18/2022
 ---

 # gzip_compress_to_base64_string()

 Performs gzip compression and encodes the result to base64.

 ## Syntax